 All Digital Waveform: The greatest system enhancements are realized with the all digital waveform, in which the analogue signal is removed and the bandwidth of the primary digital sidebands is fully extended as in the extended hybrid waveform.
 In addition, this waveform allows lower-power digital secondary sidebands to be transmitted in the spectrum vacated by the analogue FM signal.

 HD Radio system provides numerous configurations.
 The configurations allow for different bandwidth settings, frequency positioning, band combining and different throughput.
-These configurations are captured (or being updated at the present time) in standard documents, such as NRSC-5C and ETSI TR 102 216 [NOTE: put to reference].
+These configurations are captured (or being updated at the present time) in standard documents, such as NRSC-5C and ETSI TR 102 216 [NOTE: check the number and then put to reference].
 They are also briefly described in the present document in conjunction with the provided planning parameters and deployment aspects, such as sharing criteria.

 It has to be noted that for the purpose of this report only all digital waveforms of HD Radio will be dealt with.
-This covers one or two digital blocks occupying 70 or 100 kHz each, respectively, and the all-digital waveform with a bandwidth of 400 kHz
+This covers one or two digital blocks occupying 70 or 100 kHz each, respectively, and the all-digital waveform with a bandwidth of 400 kHz.

 HD Radio System Parameters